zsq0702/TCG-Re/README.md

 # TCG-Re
-## This is the online repository of the APSEC2022 paper titled "Data Flow Reduction Based Test Case Generation for Smart Contracts".

 TCG-Re is an improved approach to generate test cases based on data flow reduction and improved genetic algorithm for smart contracts, which can generate test cases that can achieve complete coverage of most smart contracts and find some programming errors in the contracts.